rrennoir/PyAccEngineer/README.md

 - Need python 3.8 or 3.9 (**don't use 3.10 it has problem installing some modules**), preferred [anaconda](https://www.anaconda.com/products/individual) or [python](https://www.python.org/downloads/)
 - Check to box while installing to ADD TO PATH
 - Download the zip file in the [Release](https://github.com/rrennoir/PyAccEngineer/releases) or use git: `git clone https://github.com/rrennoir/PyAccEngineer.git --recursive`
-- Install the modules required, use the ps1 script or do a `pip install -r requirement.txt` in the terminal
+- Install the modules required, use the `install_module.ps1` script or do a `pip install -r requirement.txt` in the terminal

+For sever host only, client doesn't need to open anything
-- Server need open a TCP and UDP port (4269 TCP and 4270 UDP are the default)
+- Open a TCP and UDP port (4269 TCP and 4270 UDP are the default)

 ## Usage